foo = [*bar] implies foo.equal?(bar)

 I see it's clearly taking an opportunity for optimization, so I'm more than happy to hear that as a reason for rejecting this.
 It does warrant documentation somewhere, though, I'd say.
 Not sure where that documentation would go.

-Updated by ko1 (Koichi Sasada) almost 9 years ago
+Updated by ko1 (Koichi Sasada) over 9 years ago

 - ruby -v changed from ruby 1.9.2p188 (2011-03-28 revision 31204) [x86_64-darwin10.7.0] to -

 (2011/07/31 6:48), Nobuyoshi Nakada wrote:

 It's easy to fix that splatarray always makes a new array, but I'm uncertain of its flag.